Xiltalo/Gamebook-engine/module_functions.md

 A p341 i10013 [SEE BLENDER] [SEE FRIDGE] [GET OUT] [SEE INVENTORY] m24 m25 m17 m77
 ```

-The next functions ones do the same as their non-instant counterpart, but they read the text without any delay between characters.
+The next functions do the same as their non-instant counterpart, but they read the text without any delay between characters.

 ```
 'X' // 3 options, instant display.